top of page

 businessexpertpresscom.jpg

-Sustainability is changing and changing rapidly.
+Sustainability, ESG, and management practices are changing and changing rapidly.
 It is becoming more widespread as companies and customers uncover its power and attractiveness and sustainability also receiving more attention in the press.
 Support for sustainability lies within new tools, frameworks, and approaches.
-The authors capture these and other developments in this two-volume second edition of Developing Sustainable Supply Chains.
+The authors capture these and other developments in this two-volume third edition of Strategic Sustainable Supply Chai Management.

-In the first volume, the authors assess major management opportunities; the second volume focuses on implementation; when combined, the result is a complete, action-oriented treatment of sustainability.
-Written by two of the leading academic researchers in this area, this series introduces the reader, whether they are a student, manager, or experienced sustainability advocate, to the various tools, frameworks, and approaches that work.
+The first volume, helps readers assess major management opportunities; the second volume focuses on implementation; when combined, the result is a complete, action-oriented treatment of sustainability.
+Written by two of the leading academic researchers in this area, this series introduces the reader, whether they are a student, manager, or experienced sustainability advocate, to the various tools, frameworks, best practices, and approaches to S3CM that work.

 businessexpertpresscom.jpg